sonikro/sonikro/README.md

 ### Hi there 👋

-Hi, I'm Jonathan Nagayoshi, a Software Engineer that is currently focused in improving the developer experience of thousands of engineers worldwide.
+Hi, I'm Jonathan Nagayoshi, a Software Engineer that is currently focused on improving the developer experience of thousands of engineers worldwide.

 ### Badges